 Applying for Disability benefits has a reputation as a time-consuming and inefficient process.
 Consequently, many people entering their 60s who could potentially qualify for disability benefits may opt to just elect for Social Security a couple of years early to avoid the hassle.
 However, this strategy has the potential to cost you a lot of money in the long run.
 Whether opting for disability would be the more remunerative strategy will depend on your age.
 A financial advisor could help you weigh the best options for your retirement goals.

-Calculating Your Benefit Amount
+Calculating Your Social Security Benefit Amount

-The formula for calculating your Social Security benefits and your Disability benefits is exactly the same right up until the very end.
+The formula for calculating your Social Security benefits and your disability benefits is exactly the same right up until the very end.
 We’ll get into how it diverges in the next section, but for now, we’ll focus on the shared process.

 The last step is to calculate your primary insurance amount (PIA) from your AIME.
 To calculate your PIA, the SSA will take a percentage of three different chunks of your AIME.
 The exact amount of these portions will differ slightly depending on the year you become disabled or turn 62.
-If you do either in 2021 the SSA will take 90% of your first $996, 32% of the amount between that and $6,002 and 15% of anything that remains.
+If you do either in 2021 the SSA will take 90% off your first $996, 32% of the amount between that and $6,002 and 15% of anything that remains.
 The total is your PIA.

-When Does Disability Pay More than Social Security?
+When Does Disability Pay More Than Social Security?

 Your PIA is the amount you’d receive if you were to qualify for disability benefits.
 It’s not that simple with Social Security benefits, however.
 While you’re technically eligible to begin taking Social Security benefits at age 62, you won’t receive your PIA until your full retirement age (FRA), which will fall somewhere between 66 and 67.
 At 62, your benefit amount would be only 70% of your PIA, increasing gradually until you reach your FRA.